Environmental Tech Researchers:

 FootPrint Coalition's Science Engine is a new hub where leading scientists can share their research and engage directly with our audience to support it.
-We're creating a platform, powered by Experiment.com, where individual researchers working on technologies combating our climate and biodiversity crises can receive fast grants and funding from engaged coalition members like you.
+Our platform, powered by Experiment.com, provides fast grants to individual researchers working on technologies combating our climate and biodiversity crises.
 The research is selected from esteemed partners, whom we call "Science Leads," to spearhead these efforts in vitally important fields.
-Folks exploring mitigation and restoration solutions should APPLY NOW!
+Folks exploring the solutions below should APPLY NOW!

 ...is the production of agricultural products such as meat, milk, and eggs from cell cultures rather than whole animals.